 Annoyingly for environmentalists and policy makers, consumers in the US have now shifted their focus from luxurious SUVs to luxurious… pickup trucks!
 Yep, GMC, Ford and RAM (Chrysler) – the big three US pickup truck manufacturers – are starting to see an uptick in demand from those wanting the flexibility of load-lugging without compromising on comfort.
 Leather interiors, wood grained dash, heated seats, 12inch touchscreens and all the associated tech are now available in vehicles originally designed for farm use.

 So what does all this mean?
 Unless consumers can change their “bigger is better” mindsets, car manufacturers will need to produce electric SUVs (and pickup trucks!) that have ranges of 500 miles at prices of around £25k.
 If not, the move to an all-electric society might never happen.
-In the meantime, EVs risk being a second car for the wealthy with the likelihood that their other car is a heavily polluting SUV… Ouch.
+In the meantime, EVs risk being categorised as a second car for the upper classes with the likelihood that their other car is a heavily polluting SUV… Ouch.